 No one likes to be surprised.
 Especially when it comes to hidden fees.
 Unfortunately, more goes into eCommerce shipping costs than the actual shipping rates.
-Unless you calculate and integrate the landed cost of the products you are selling such as taxes, duties, insurance, overheads, and any other cost involved in getting orders to your customer's doorstep, you may end up selling at a loss without even knowing it — or surprising your customers with
+Calculate and integrate the landed cost of the products you are selling such as taxes, duties, insurance, and overheads.
+Plus any other cost involved in getting orders to your customer's doorstep, otherwise you may end up selling at a loss without even knowing it — or surprising your customers with unexpected costs.

 In this article, we help you figure out what landed cost is, its importance and effect on your eCommerce business, and the different components that help you calculate your business's landed cost accurately.
 We’ll also clue you in on how partnering with Easyship can help you shave those costs down through our shipping calculator and global fulfillment network.